By Glen C. Strathy

 While it's true that teachers and parents will often praise children for minor accomplishments in an effort to build up their self-esteem, adult life usually doesn't provide people with such cheerleaders.
 Often, an unsung hero is more admirable than one who receives undue praise.

 Sometimes a character will come across as a Mary Sue because the writer has been lazy about researching the character's profession or the world in which the character operates.

 For instance, perhaps you want your character to be a world-class brain surgeon, but you don't know anything about brain surgery.
-How likely is it you will be able to write a novel which your character must believably perform difficult brain surgeries?
-Unless you do your homework and learn about the realities and procedures of brain surgery, chances are you will not be able to write the story in a way that feels authentic.
+How likely is it you will be able to write a novel in which your character performs difficult brain surgeries in a believable way?
+Unless you do your homework and learn about the realities and procedures of brain surgery, chances are you will be unable to write the story in a way that feels authentic.
 You may have to cut corners in your description to gloss over your lack of knowledge.
 As a result, your character may seem to be solving difficult cases far too easily to be plausible.

 You must do your research so you can describe your character's actions realistically and authentically.
 If your character succeeds at something, she must do so within the boundaries of what is plausible, given the nature of her background and her world.
 If the reader can see that the character's accomplishments make sense and are earned, you are less likely to be accused of writing a Mary Sue.

 It is very difficult to write a character who is smarter than you.
 Characters with gifted intelligence don't think the same way an average person does.
 They make connections average people don't.
 They process information differently.

 You can write a character who is more knowledgeable than you -- by first taking the time to acquire the knowledge yourself.
 You can write a character more quick-witted than you, by taking the time to come up with witty remarks and having your character spout them off the top of her head.
 But if you are not a genius yourself, it's very hard to depict a genius character with any authenticity.